abir032/Postly/README.md

 # Postly

-Postly is a modern Android application that provides users with the latest news headlines with body using [NewsAPI](https://newsapi.org/).
+Postly is a Android application that provides users with the latest news headlines with body using [NewsAPI](https://newsapi.org/).
 Built with Jetpack Compose and following modern Android development practices, it offers features like article browsing, searching, and favoriting capabilities.

 ## Features
 - Browse latest news articles